phpvms/docs/docs/installation/download.md

 ```

 To make this work properly and be secure, we're going to change the
-`public_html` directory to point into the phpVMS public directory.
+`public_html` directory to point into the phpvms public directory.
 Then you can
-upload files as usual, but phpVMS will be the primary entry point.
+upload files as usual, but phpvms will be the primary entry point.
 When you
 create folder/files in the `public_html` directory, they'll actually get created
 into the `phpvms/public` folder.